A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke exposure on blood lead levels in U.S. children: Discussion

 In this paper, we model the unmeasured confounder as binary.
-This assumption is for the ease of computation and in principle not necessary.
+We discussed motivations behind this modeling choice in Section 2.
+This modeling aspect can be generalized and is not essential in principle.
 When the unmeasured confounder has a continuous distribution, the E-step yields an integral rather than a weighted sum and this integral typically has no closed form; however, it can be approximated by being discretized into a weighted sum so that the EM algorithm by the method of weights can still be applied (\citealp{Brahim1992}).
 Alternatively, one may use a Monte Carlo EM algorithm (\citealp{Ibrahim1990}).
 These approaches usually involve heavy computation.
 Hence, we focus on analyzing a binary unmeasured confounder in the paper, although the extension to a continuous unmeasured confounder with any pre-specified distribution is immediate.
 For future work, it would be interesting to investigate the consequences of assuming a dichotomous unmeasured confounder.
-In the context of hypothesis testing, it is shown in \cite{Wang2006} that the causal conclusions are most sensitive to a binary unobserved covariate for a large class of test statistics in the setting of matched pairs with binary treatment and response.
+In the context of hypothesis testing, it is shown in \citet{Wang2006} that the causal conclusions are most sensitive to a binary unobserved covariate for a large class of test statistics in the setting of matched pairs with binary treatment and response.
 Any analogous result in the context of estimation would be of great interest.